Subj: DFT response

 it's "for-profit" status, they will appeal to the State, be funded, and

-we will loose all local control
+we will loose all local control.

-I also seek re-election because I enjoy setting policy that is in the
+I also seek re-election because I enjoy setting policy that is in

 best INTEREST of ALL children.
 I am employed at UMD and enjoy combining